 Candidates chosen as nominees will have time to fine tune their application materials prior to submitting them to the District Committee of Selection designated by the campus nomination committee.
-The final applications must be submitted online by 11:59 p.m.
-EDT on October 1, 2014.
+The final applications must be submitted online by the national deadline the first week of October.

 IV.
 District Interviews

 District receptions and interviews will be held on the Friday and Saturday preceding the Thanksgiving holiday.
 Notifications regarding interview status will be made as early as possible.